-Safe potable water secures good health, but water can also contain hazardous elements that can be divided into two groups:
+Water may also contain harmful elements that can be divided into two groups:

-- 1. Microbes that cause infectious disease or food poisoning, such as bacteria, virus, amoebas and parasites. - 2.
-Organic and non organic substances that may cause health hazards, such as acutely poisonous substances, substances that by accumulation in the human organism causing health hazards, carcinogenic and/or allergenic substances.
+- 1. Microbes, such as bacteria, viruses, amoebas and parasites, can cause infectious disease or food poisoning. - 2.
+Organic and non-organic substances such as acute poisons, carcinogens, allergens or substances that by accumulation in the human organism may cause health hazards.

-Indirect health hazards have to be considered as well.
-It can, for example, be difficult to obtain a satisfactory disinfection by chlorine or UV-radiation if the water is discoloured or holds a large quantity of particles, see 4.2.2.
+Indirect health hazards must also be considered.
+It may be difficult adequately disinfect with chlorine or UVradiation if the water is discoloured or contains many particles, see 4.2.2.